usnistgov/ARIAC/docs/tutorials/tutorial_6.rst

 Competition Interface
 ---------------------

-The competition interface for :inline-tutorial:`tutorial 6` is shown in :numref:`competitioninterface-tutorial6`.
+The competition interface for :tuto:`Tutorial 6` is shown in :numref:`competitioninterface-tutorial6`.

 .. code-block:: python
     :caption: competition_interface.py